-Smart thermostats are a great way of optimising your home’s temperature.
-From turning off the heating remotely to adjusting the temperature for kids and pets, installing one is an ideal solution for keeping on top of your heating.
+Smart thermostats are a great way of optimising your home's temperature.
+From turning off remotely to adjusting the temperature for kids and pets, a smart thermostat is ideal for keeping on top of your heating.

-Nowadays, the best smart thermostats come equipped with super-intelligent features such as maintenance reminders and messages that tell you when it is time to change your air filter.
+Nowadays, the best smart thermostats come equipped with intelligent features such as maintenance reminders and messages that let you know when it's time to change your air filter.

 Get a smart meter

-If you haven’t already changed to a smart meter, then now’s the time to take the leap.
-Granted, a smart meter won’t make you use less electricity, but having one can help you keep on top of your electricity use so you won’t receive any nasty surprises when your bill arrives.
+If you haven't already changed to a smart meter, then now's the time to do it.
+Although a smart meter won't make you use less electricity, it will help you keep tabs on your usage, meaning no nasty surprises when your bill arrives.

-Another reason to get a smart meter installed is that they eliminate the need to submit meter readings.
-With other household chores to attend to, it can be easy to forget to read your meter every month or so.
+Another reason to install a smart meter is they eliminate the need to submit meter readings.
+With everyday life already so busy, it can be easy to forget to read your meter every month or so.

 Invest in double glazing

-When shopping around for double-glazed windows, check the efficiency rating.
-Some double glazing window manufacturers display the energy efficiency of their products using an energy-rating scale from A++ to E, with A++ being the very best.
-The whole window (the frame and the glass) is assessed on its efficiency at retaining heat.
+When shopping around for double-glazing, make sure to check the efficiency rating.
+Some manufacturers display the energy efficiency of their products using an energy rating scale.
+This scale goes from A++ to E, with A++ meaning the most energy efficient.
+With double-glazing, the whole window (both the frame and the glass) is assessed on its efficiency at retaining heat.

 Use energy-efficient appliances